-Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information.
-Notifications are stored and recorded on CPOMS.
+Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information on CPOMS.

-All Operation Encompass data(including new MfH notifications) will form part of the termly safeguarding report to Governors.
+All Operation Encompass data (including new MfH-Missing from Home notifications) will form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.